lbruder/lbjScheme/README.md

 Java version of my toy Scheme interpreter

-This will become my most complete Scheme implementation so far, striving for 100% R5RS compatibility when done.
+This will become my most complete Scheme implementation so far, striving for 100% R5RS compliance when done.

 There will be (at least) three evaluators: